ming-yong/archive/_posts/Notes/Log/2019-12-31-fcc drum machine .md

 }
 ```

-"PadBank" takes care of playing the sound clips or not.
+"PadBank" determines whether to play the sound clip or not.
 Let's move one component lower.

 ### "DrumPad" component